WBEZ: NPR affiliation

 In 1970, WBEZ joined National Public Radio as a charter member and began general programming outside of school hours.
 Initially, most programming outside of the instructional programs and NPR programs was jazz music.
 The Board of Education sold the station to the current license holders, the not-for-profit WBEZ Alliance, Inc., in 1990.
 In September 1995 the parent company and station moved from its old offices to its current location at Navy Pier.

 The corporate name was changed in 2010 to Chicago Public Media, Inc. Torey Malatia, the general manager, stepped down in July 2013 after 20 years with the station.
 Goli Sheikholeslami, formerly of The Washington Post, was appointed as CEO.
 She took office in April 2014.
 Goli Sheikholeslami left WBEZ to head New York Public Radio in fall 2019; Steve Edwards, back on staff at WBEZ since 2017, was named interim CEO as of the end of September 2019.

-WBEZ broadcasts at 5,700 watts, which on paper is somewhat modest for an NPR member on the FM band.
-However, with its transmitter being located atop Chicago's second tallest building, its coverage area is largely comparable to Chicago's major commercial FM stations.
-Even so, some inner suburbs such as Waukegan, Aurora and Elgin only get a grade B signal.
+WBEZ broadcasts with an effective radiated power (ERP) of 5,700 watts from an antenna located atop the John Hancock Center in Chicago, at a height above average terrain (HAAT) of approximately 425 meters (1,394 feet).
+Due to the high elevation of its transmission site, the station provides wide-area coverage across the Chicago metropolitan region comparable to that of other major FM stations operating from similar downtown high-rise sites.